Matsukii/quick-copy/readme.md

 ## Usage
 Hold shift and move the cursor to highligh a element and click to copy to clipboard

-*important: if the setting "speciialTags" has a property for link tags (a) and you click a link a phone number or email that is link too, the href (if available) will be copied*
+*important: if the setting "specialTags" has a property for link tags (a) and you click a link a phone number or email that is link too, the href (if available) will be copied*

 ## Settings
 _now, only settings on file are availble, a dedicated page may come later_